IndiGo to commence ops to Bareilly from April

-New Delhi, March 4 (IANS) To strengthen its regional reach airline major IndiGo will commence operations to Bareilly from April.
+New Delhi: To strengthen its regional reach airline major IndiGo will commence operations to Bareilly from April.

 Accordingly, the city will become the 67th domestic destination in its network.